iamtheblackunicorn/flek/README.markdown

 ## ABOUT :books:

 This is my Rust implementation of a package I wrote in [Dart](https://github.com/iamtheblackunicorn/securitycheck) roughly a year ago and implemented also in [ECMA Script](https://github.com/iamtheblackunicorn/vulcheck) only a couple of days ago.
 These packages all do one thing: They provide functions for you to check whether your passwords are secure or not.
 My algorithm gives your password a score and if the score is higher than eight, then the password is deemed to be secure.
+Why ***Flek***?
+The name is a combination of the words ***Fl***aw and Ch***e(c)k***.
 All of these packages implement an algorithm of my own design and have all been optimized to be as fast as possible.
 Enjoy. :heart:

 ## INSTALLATION :inbox_tray: